Home cook shares simple trick to making tasty meals for less than £1 a head

 Tyne and Wear therapist Clare Rice, 33, says the perfect recipe for beating rising food prices starts with savvy supermarket shopping

+Related: UK cost of living crisis: Why is inflation on the rise?

-A waste conscious cook is rustling up delicious inflation busting meals by seeking out yellow sticker deals so she can still make gourmet dishes for less than £1 per head and cheat “apocalyptic” food prices.
+A waste-conscious cook is rustling up delicious inflation busting meals by seeking out yellow sticker deals so she can still make gourmet dishes for less than £1 per head and cheat “apocalyptic” food prices.

 Keen to share her bargain bagging tips as inflation has risen by nine per cent – the highest climb in 40 years – therapist Clare Rice, 33, says she and her partner Shaun Guillan, 34, who works in customer support, eat like kings on a tiny budget.